ARCHER2-HPC/archer2-docs/docs/user-guide/energy.md

 ```

 !!! tip
-    Testing by the ARCHER2 CSE team has shown that many software are most energy efficient when 2.0 GHz
+    Testing by the ARCHER2 CSE team has shown that most software are most energy efficient when 2.0 GHz
     is selected as the CPU frequency.

-Typically, users may see savings of 10-20% of the energy cost of
-    a job for a reduction in performance of 1-5%.
+!!! tip
+    When the highest frequency (2.25 GHz) is selected this also enables frequency turbo boost.
+Experiments
+    on ARCHER2 have shown that under typical use, with all 128 cores heavily loaded, the processors
+    turbo boost up to around 2.8 GHz when the frequency is set to 2.25 GHz.

 !!! important